shellieD/get-ducked/README.md

 Testing has taken place continuously throughout the development of the website.
 Each view was tested regularly using print statements to ensure the expected outcome was achieved.
 When the outcome produced was not as expected, debugging was undertaken at that point.
 I have detailed below some of the bugs that have been resolved and some that remain (due to time constraints/knowledge gaps).

 All testing and code validation information can be found in the separate [TESTING.md](TESTING.md) file

+* BUG - unable to close toasts with close button.... need to figure out a workaround - sporadic behaviour, sometimes works, sometimes doesn't
+* BUG - Order not being created by webhook handler when website breaks (PI create/charged and succeeds) - solved - gitpod workspace url had changed, so the webhook endpoint needed to be updated in Stripe - GAHH!
+* minus quantity button not disabling correctly.

 ## Technologies Used